The New Format of Interpreting your CF ...

 With which of the following statements regarding the vegetation of Anacapa Island would the author most likely agree?

 We have to go back to the passage and find the term vegetation.
 Then we will read around it, at least a sentence above and a sentence below.
-The passage map will also help determine how much you are required to read.
+The passage map will also help determine how much you need to read.

-Scuba-based observations and experiments helped promote the idea that positive interactions among species play key roles in the maintenance of biodiversity of facilitating the persistence of habitats created by foundation species, which are now often called physical ecosystem engineers.
+Scuba-based observations and experiments helped promote the idea that positive interactions among species play key roles in the maintenance of biodiversity by facilitating the persistence of habitats created by foundation species, which are now often known as physical ecosystem engineers.

-This critical role was demonstrated for Panamanian coral reefs in the early 1970s by elegant experiments following Peter Glynn’s observations that Trapezia crabs and Alpheus snapping shrimp living within branching pocillopora coral colonies prevented the crown of thorns starfish Acanthaster planci from feeding on the corals.
-Pocilloporid colonies where protective symbionts were experimentally removed suffered higher rates of destruction by A. planci, and coral diversity was higher where the crown of thorns starfish was prevented from foraging.
+There was a clear demonstration of this critical role for Panamanian coral reefs in the early 1970s by elegant experiments following Peter Glynn’s observations that Trapezia crabs and Alpheus snapping shrimp living within branching pocillopora coral colonies prevented the crown of thorns starfish Acanthaster planci from feeding on the corals.
+Pocilloporid colonies, where there was an experimental removal of protective symbionts, suffered higher rates of destruction by A. planci, and coral diversity was higher where there was the prevention of the crown of thorns starfish from foraging.

 Another example of positive interactions affecting foundation species, and ultimately, species diversity, comes from the Caribbean fore-reef slope.